Skip to main content

 4. Study your financial aid history

-Look to your SAR, which has your financial aid history, to review any loans you've taken out.
+Look to your FAFSA® Submission Summary, which has your financial aid history, to review any loans you've already taken out.
 This info will allow you to calculate how much money you’re borrowing and how much money you’ll owe.
 Keep all this information readily available to ensure you can meet your financial obligations upon graduation.

-5. Confirm that the information on your FAFSA® and SAR is correct
+5. Confirm that the information on your FAFSA® and FAFSA® Submission Summary is correct

-Good news — you can edit your FAFSA® after you submit it.
-If you see a mistake, fix it immediately.
+Good news — you may be able to edit your FAFSA® after you submit it.
+If you see a mistake, try to fix it immediately.
 If you can access your electronic FAFSA® form, log in with your FSA ID and click “Make FAFSA® Corrections” to update certain mistakes or add new information.
-Most revisions made in this way will take around three to five days to process, and you'll receive an updated SAR with your new information.
+You can find more information on how to make changes to your FAFSA® if needed on StudentAid.gov.

 Your FAFSA® information will automatically be sent to every school listed on your application.
 Triple check to confirm your chosen schools have received your information.
 Different schools have different deadlines, so check in with each to make sure you meet their due dates and to see if they need extra information or if they have any additional requirements for those applying for financial aid.